davidwyly/rxn/README.md

 require_once('/path/to/Request.php');

 public function doSomething_v1() {
+    // instantiate the dependencies
     $config = new Config();
     $collector = new Collector($config);
     $request = new Request($collector,$config);

+    // grab the id from the request
     $id = $request->collectFromGet('id');
     //...
 }